How CURT Hitches Are Made

 All CURT custom hitches begin their journey in the minds of our talented engineers.
 We bring real vehicles into our engineering bays to develop prototypes that perfectly integrate with each year, make and model.

-We also maintain a dedicated engineering facility in Detroit, Michigan, the heart of the automotive industry.
-This gives us access to the latest models to get hitch designs on the market quickly.
+We also maintain a dedicated engineering facility that gives us access to the latest models to get hitch designs on the market quickly.

 Raw steel is brought into our hitch manufacturing area to be converted into the necessary building blocks to construct our hitches.
 We utilize advanced bending, cutting and laser technology.
 Our focus in fabrication is quality, accuracy and efficiency.